 Until the Professional and Amateur Sports Protection Act of 1992 (PASPA) was introduced, sports betting was a states’ right.
 Effectively, the Act halted sports betting in all states except four.
 Delaware, Montana, Nevada, and Oregon were exempted from PASPA.
 These states had already been offering licensed casino gaming for the 10 years before the effective date (January 1, 1993) of PASPA.
 Each state was given a one-year opportunity to pass laws that would permit it to continue to offer sports wagering.

 Fast forward to May 2018, and the Supreme Court of the United States ruled that PASPA was in direct conflict with the 10th Amendment, with New Jersey leading the charge by challenging PASPA in March 2009.
-They argued that it discriminated in favor of four states who were permitted to offer sports betting to the detriment of the other 46 states.
+They argued that it discriminated in favor of four states who were permitted to offer sports betting to the detriment of the other 46 states – this major change in federal laws has allowed sports betting to grow exponentially.

 The following states have legalized sports betting: